adedoyinmartins1/Martins-Adedoyin/README.md

  This assignment reinforced essential Excel skills for data analysis, particularly in using COUNTIFS for conditional counting.
 By segmenting purchases by gender and country, I demonstrated how simple formulas can uncover demographic patterns.
 This project serves as a building block in my portfolio, showcasing my progress in the course and readiness for more complex analyses.
 Future extensions could include SUMIFS for quantity totals.

 ### Attachments/Links
-•	Excel File: Download Purchase_Analysis_Assignment.xlsx – Includes raw data, formulas, and summary.
+•	Excel File : Download Excel-Logical Assignment-Gender and Country-Based Purchase Counts Using COUNTIFS.xlsx– Includes raw data, formulas, and summary.
-•	Screenshots: Embedded images of key sheets.